Sulfanyl: Properties

 The ionization energy of HS is 10.4219 eV.
 The reduction potential to go to HS− is 0.92 eV.
 HS• in water can ionize to S•− and H+.
 The S•− can catalyze a cis-trans conversion in lipids.

-The interatomic distance between sulfur and hydrogen in the radical is 0.134 nm.

 HS• reacts with carboxylic acids to make carbonyl sulfide (COS) and probably is the main source of this substance in the atmosphere of Earth.

 Related molecules

 HS—S• is called disufanyl with lengthening chains as trisulfanyl, tetrasulfanyl and pentasulfanyl HSSSSS•.
 S−* is termed sulfanidyl.

 HS+ is known as sulfanylium, and the common hydrosulfide ion HS− is also known as sulfanido for a ligand or sulfanide as an anion.
 Further down the periodic table, HSe• is known as selanyl, and HTe• is termed tellanyl.